awsdocs/amazon-kendra-developer-guide/doc_source/custom-document-enrichment.md

 At any point in this process, if your configuration is not valid, Amazon Kendra throws an error\.

-When you call [CreateDataSource](https://docs.aws.amazon.com/kendra/latest/dg/API_CreateDataSource.html), [UpdateDataSource](https://docs.aws.amazon.com/kendra/latest/dg/API_UpdateDataSource.html), or [BatchPutDocument](https://docs.aws.amazon.com/kendra/latest/dg/API_BatchPutDocument.html) operations, you provide your Custom Document Enrichment configuration\.
+When you call [CreateDataSource](https://docs.aws.amazon.com/kendra/latest/dg/API_CreateDataSource.html), [UpdateDataSource](https://docs.aws.amazon.com/kendra/latest/dg/API_UpdateDataSource.html), or [BatchPutDocument](https://docs.aws.amazon.com/kendra/latest/dg/API_BatchPutDocument.html) APIs, you provide your Custom Document Enrichment configuration\.
 If you call `BatchPutDocument`, you must configure Custom Document Enrichment with each request\.
 If you use the console, you select your index and then select **Document enrichments** to configure Custom Document Enrichment\.

 ## Basic data manipulation<a name="basic-data-maniplation"></a>

 You can manipulate your document metadata fields or attributes and content using basic logic\.
 This includes removing values in a field, modifying values in a field using a condition, or creating a field\.
-For advanced manipulations that go beyond what you can manipulate using basic logic, you need to invoke a Lambda function—see [Advanced data manipulation](#advanced-data-manipulation)\.
+For advanced manipulations that go beyond what you can manipulate using basic logic, invoke a Lambda function\.
+For more information, see [Advanced data manipulation](#advanced-data-manipulation)\.

-To apply basic logic, you specify the target field you want to manipulate using the [DocumentAttributeTarget](https://docs.aws.amazon.com/kendra/latest/dg/API_DocumentAttributeTarget.html) structure\.
+To apply basic logic, you specify the target field you want to manipulate using the [DocumentAttributeTarget](https://docs.aws.amazon.com/kendra/latest/dg/API_DocumentAttributeTarget.html) object\.
 You provide the attribute key\.
 For example, the key 'Department' is a field or attribute that holds all the department names associated with the documents\.
 You can also specify a value to use in the target field if a certain condition is met\.
-You set the condition using the [DocumentAttributeCondition](https://docs.aws.amazon.com/kendra/latest/dg/API_DocumentAttributeCondition.html) structure\.
+You set the condition using the [DocumentAttributeCondition](https://docs.aws.amazon.com/kendra/latest/dg/API_DocumentAttributeCondition.html) object\.
 For example, if the 'Source\_URI' field contains 'financial' in its URI value, then prefill the target field 'Department' with the target value 'Finance' for the document\.
 You can also delete the values of the target document attribute\.

 To apply basic logic using the console, select your index and then select **Document enrichments** in the navigation menu\.
 Go to **Configure basic operations** to apply basic manipulations to your document metadata fields or attributes and content\.